ultravideo/uvgRTP/BUILDING.md

 uvgRTP is built using CMake and a 64-bit compiler is required for compilation.

 uvgRTP can be built with QtCreator too, see uvgRTP.pro.
-Archive merging is not supported when QtCreator is used.

 ## Note about Crypto++ and SRTP/ZRTP support